Crane and Hoist Safety

 - For further information, please review Policy and Procedures for Use of Cranes on Campus.

 All cranes and hoists used in campus machine shops, labs, and technical areas must be certified annually and load tested every four years.
 All employees using the crane/hoist must proper receive training to operate the equipment.
+Specific procedures can be found in UCLA EH&S' Guidelines for Permanent Cranes & Hoists.
 Please contact EH&S at [email protected] for details.